-57. DEFAULT IN PAYMENT
+58. DEFAULT IN PAYMENT

-Any default in payment in respect of its team's participation in a previous Competition, shall render that National Association liable to have its entry refused for any future Competitions until any outstanding payment has been paid in full.
+Any default in payment in respect of its team's participation in a previous Competition, shall render that Nation liable to have its entry refused for any future Competitions until such payment shall have been made in full.

-58. FAILURE TO ABIDE BY THE RULES AND REGULATIONS
+59. FAILURE TO ABIDE BY THE RULES AND REGULATIONS